grodansparadis/vscp-firmware/README.md

 vscp_firmware
 =============

-vscp firmware contains examples for different hardware architectures how to implement the Very Simple Control Protocol (VSCP, http://www.vscp.org).
+VSCP firmware contains examples for different hardware architectures how to implement the Very Simple Control Protocol (VSCP, http://www.vscp.org).

 Files are organized under hardware architecture with common file folders on